jamiewannenburg/uacalcsrc/tasks/Task 62 - AlgebraReader.md

 - **Status**: COMPLETE for BasicAlgebra reading
 - **Date Completed**: 2025-01-15
 - **Known Limitations**:
   1. Only BasicAlgebra type is fully supported.
-ProductAlgebra, QuotientAlgebra, Subalgebra, PowerAlgebra types are parsed but not yet fully constructed due to missing implementations of those algebra types.
+ProductAlgebra, QuotientAlgebra, Subalgebra types are parsed but not yet fully constructed due to missing implementations.
+PowerAlgebra is now partially implemented with core functionality available.
   2. The `operations()` method in GeneralAlgebra returns an empty vector due to trait object cloning limitations.
 Operations ARE being created and stored internally, they just can't be retrieved via this method.
 This is a broader issue that needs to be addressed separately.
   3. Java wrapper compilation fails due to missing external dependencies (org.latdraw packages), but the wrapper code is complete and functional.